 When there are so many social network software options out there, it’s hard to know what features to look for.
 At the bare minimum, you’ll want your social network creation software to have powerful customization options, a myriad of ways to deliver content, and intuitive community-building tools.

 Since everyone is on their phones, the platform you choose should also offer a great mobile app experience.

-- Discussion boards, polls, Q&As, live and recorded video
+- Discussion boards, polls, Q&As

 - Member and community analytics

 On top of that, you can completely customize all of these features under your brand, available on web, iOS, and Android with Mighty Pro — a white label community software.

 Think about how you want your members to interact with each other, the content, and you.
 Also consider whether the platform you choose will be able to grow as your community grows — you don’t want to be limited with how your community evolves because of the platform you chose.

 Try Our Community Name Generator

 Our AI engine is here to help you create a community name that feels like magic.
 Just share a few words about who your community is for and we’ll get to work.

 Examples: coaching clients, meditation novices, vegan chefs, dog lovers, aspiring entrepreneurs, etc.